jotyy/stratokit/README.md

   </p>
 </p>

-Everything you need to build a production ready SaaS, it's a opinionated stack based on learnings from building Midday using the latest Next.js framework, it's a monorepo with a focus on code reuse and best practices that will grow with your business.
+Everything you need to build a production ready SaaS.
+Development, deployment, and AI tools based on Cloudflare.

 ## What's included